What to Know About Rush Creek Lodge

 Outdoor games, zip lines, a playground, and a giant slide are tucked into the property at Rush Creek (Photo: Rush Creek Lodge)

-For families, Rush Creek Lodge is an ideal refuge in between hiking and biking trips.
-Downtime at the hotel becomes a highlight with plenty of leisure activities to suit both kids and their grown-ups.
-Outdoor games like giant Connect 4 sit alongside zip lines, a massive slide, and playground equipment.
+There are outdoor games like giant Connect 4, zip lines, a massive slide, and playground equipment.
 Indoors, a large game room keeps kids (and their adults) busy with shuffleboard, air hockey, pool, bumper pool, and other games.
 Across the hallway in the main lodge, the lounge offers plenty of room to gather around the fire and play games, do puzzles, or read.
 The resort also offers daily activities like nature walks and crafts for kids.
-A central fire pit is the perfect place for nightly s’mores, and other fire pits are oriented around the property (including by the pool) for more spots to sit by the fire and admire the stars in the evening.
+We headed to the central fire pit every evening for nightly s’mores.
+And there are also other fire pits around the property (including by the pool) for more spots to sit by the fire and admire the stars in the evening.

 All room options comfortably accommodate up to four people.
 Families who prefer a quieter option and more room can opt for a villa suite, which are a bit of a walk to the pool and main lodge, but which offer more reliable serenity.
 The lodge provides Pack n’ Plays and bottle warmers upon request.
 Rooms are equipped with kid-friendly games and books.

-At the restaurant and tavern, a kids menu offers kid-pleasing favorites alongside more sophisticated fare.
-Another great option is the General Store, which offers quick-service and ready-made options like breakfast burritos, bagels and cream cheese, and warm coffee cake for breakfast; sandwiches, sandwiches, and parfaits for lunch, and ready-made cheese plates and other grab-and-go treats for snack time.
+At the restaurant and tavern, a kids menu offers kid-pleasing faves like burgers, grilled cheese, and hot dogs alongside more sophisticated fare like banh mi, shawarma, and steak frites.
+For quick breakfasts and snacks, we stopped in at the General Store next to the lobby— it offers quick-service and ready-made options like breakfast burritos, bagels and cream cheese, and warm coffee cake; sandwiches, sandwiches, and parfaits for lunch; and ready-made cheese plates and other grab-and-go treats for snack time.

 NATURE-INSPIRED SLEEPS: 10 Family-Friendly Hotels Near Yosemite National Park